NHSDigital/mavis-reporting-prototype/README.md

 2. **Install project dependencies**:

-  This will install the project dependencies using poetry.
+  This will install the project dependencies using Poetry and NPM.

   Note that the Poetry virtual environment will be created in the `.venv` directory to allow IDEs to use the correct Python interpreter.